pjotrp/bioinformatics/README.md

 programmers got by writing specialised (small) tools in Perl, Python, R or C.
 Today, bioinformatics software engineering has to deal multi-core programming, with IO bottlenecks, RAM constraints, and demanding users.
-The overall challenge has become too large a job for the isolated PhD.D. student trying to write the next great all-inclusive software solution.
+The overall challenge has become too large a job for the isolated student trying to write the next great all-inclusive software solution.
 We are increasingly depending on collaborative efforts involving researchers with a background in biology, statistics, software development and system administration.
-This is where the manifesto kicks in - by encouraging these Phi.D. students to come out of isolation and write small tools that can be bolted together with other tools.
+This is where the manifesto kicks in - by encouraging these students to come out of isolation and write small tools that can be bolted together with other tools.